cgcardona/AVABOX/README.md

 The ever amazing [Chris @Trout Troutner](https://twitter.com/christroutner) inspired me to do a deep dive on AVA.
 His [ava-examples](https://github.com/christroutner/ava-examples) repo was the inpiration for this work.

+This library is influenced by [Slopes](https://github.com/ava-labs/slopes) from [AVA Labs](https://www.avalabs.org) but is not a direct fork.
+However that library deserves credit.

 ## License

 AVABOX is licensed under the [MIT Open Source License](./LICENSE)